videosdk-live/videosdk-rtc-android-java-sdk-example/README.md

 - `Sessions` - A particular duration you spend in a given meeting is referred as a session, you can have multiple sessions of a specific meetingId.
 - `Participant` - A participant refers to anyone attending the meeting session.
 The `local participant` represents yourself (You), while all other attendees are considered `remote participants`.
-- `Stream` - A stream refers to video or audio media content that is published by either the `local participant` or `remote participants`.
+- `Stream` - A stream refers to video or audio media content published by either the `local participant` or `remote participants`.

 ## 🔐 Token Generation